 If this is your first foray into the ham radio fraternity, you'll have to sit on your hands while you wait for the paperwork to be processed.
 We submit our paperwork to our VEC, and they in turn check it and submit it to the FCC.
 The FCC will then issue you a license.
-The whole process normally takes about 10 days.
-(But, hey, that's a lot better than the 6-10 weeks it took when I was first licensed in the mid '80s!)
+The whole process normally takes only a few days.
+(I know, it feels like an eternity, but it's a lot better than the 6-10 weeks it took when I was first licensed in the mid '80s!)
 You can't operate your own station until you are assigned a callsign.
-However, you can check the FCC web page, http://wireless2.fcc.gov/UlsApp/UlsSearch/searchLicense.jsp, and when you find your new call in their database, you can legally get on the air and make your first contact.
+However, you can check the FCC website, http://wireless2.fcc.gov/UlsApp/UlsSearch/searchLicense.jsp, and when you find your new call in their database, you can legally get on the air and make your first contact.
 If you already have a license and have successfully upgraded, you can begin using your new privileges immediately, but you'll have to sign your call with a special suffix until your new class appears in the FCC database.
 The particulars are explained on the back of the CSCE you'll receive.

 You won't, unless you jump through some hoops first.
 On February 17, 2015, the FCC stopped automatically issuing paper licenses.
 Instead, your authority to operate is recorded in their Universal License System, which can be accessed online.
 Information about how to obtain a paper license may be found here.

-Not normally.
-We accept walk-in candidates at our sessions.
-Be aware, however, that other VE teams operate differently, and some do require that an applicant pre-register for their exam sessions.
+We normally accept walk-in candidates at our sessions, but we strongly encourage applicants to pre-register, which you may do so here.
+Pre-registration allows us to handle a lot of the paperwork prior to the exam and makes the check-in process easier.
+Be aware that other VE teams operate differently: Some require all their applicants to pre-register while others do not offer pre-registration at all.
 Also, please note that if you have special needs — say perhaps you are visually impaired — you should contact us beforehand so that we can ensure we have the materials and personnel on hand to accommodate you.

 We'd be happy to address it personally.
 You can either drop us an email at email@example.com or contact us by phone.
 Our team's applicant point-of-contact is Rob Stampfli/KD8WK, and he may be reached at 614-864-9377 (afternoons and evenings, please).

 Our club used to be affiliated with the AT&T/Western Electric manufacturing facility (more recently, Lucent Technologies), on the far east side of Columbus.
 In 2002, we realized we had more retirees and friends of the club than corporate members, so we voted to open ourselves to all interested amateurs.
 We continue to maintain the W8ZPF repeater, on 146.67 Mhz (PL 131.8), for the benefit of club members and local hams, and offer bi-monthly presentations on a variety of ham topics.
-Feel free to visit our web page at http://w8zpf.org to learn more about us.
+And best of all, if you obtain a new license at one of our exam sessions, you are eligible for a free year's membership in the club.
+Feel free to visit our website at http://w8zpf.org to learn more about us.

 |report problems with this page||W8ZPF Home Page||Secretary's Web Page|